Academic Advising &

 - private practice

 Candidates for the MSW program must hold a BSW degree.
 In this program students will develop advanced social work techniques, gain a deeper knowledge of modes of social intervention, and become aware of broader aspects and issues of service delivery, social policy analysis, and social welfare research.
 Classes are offered face-to-face in both Regina and Saskatoon, and some are also taught through video-conferencing.
+Please see the listing of all MSW courses.

 The MSW Program is offered through the Faculty of Social Work but it is formally a program of the Faculty of Graduate Studies and Research.
 Please visit the Faculty of Graduate Studies and Research website, or contact the MSW Office for further information, including application details.